William Bligh: First breadfruit voyage

 In 1787, Lieutenant Bligh, as he then was, took command of HMAV Bounty.
-In order to win a premium offered by the Royal Society, he first sailed to Tahiti to obtain breadfruit trees, then set course east across the South Pacific for South America and the Cape Horn and eventually to the Caribbean Sea, where breadfruit was wanted for experiments to see whether it would be a successful food crop for enslaved Africans there on British colonial plantations in the West Indies islands.
+In order to win a premium offered by the Royal Society, he first sailed to Tahiti to obtain breadfruit trees, then set course east across the South Pacific for South America and the Cape Horn and eventually to the Caribbean Sea, where breadfruit was wanted for experiments to see whether it would be a successful food crop for enslaved Africans on British colonial plantations in the West Indies islands.
 According to one modern researcher, the notion that breadfruit had to be collected from Tahiti was intentionally misleading.
 Tahiti was merely one of many places where the esteemed seedless breadfruit could be found.
 The real reason for choosing Tahiti has its roots in the territorial contention that existed then between France and Great Britain at the time.
 Bounty never reached the Caribbean, as mutiny broke out on board shortly after the ship left Tahiti.

 The voyage to Tahiti was difficult.
 After trying unsuccessfully for a month to go west by rounding South America and Cape Horn, Bounty was finally defeated by the notoriously stormy weather and opposite winds and forced to take the longer way to the east around the southern tip of Africa (Cape of Good Hope and Cape Agulhas).
 That delay caused a further delay in Tahiti, as Bligh had to wait five months for the breadfruit plants to mature sufficiently to be potted in soil and transported.
 Bounty departed Tahiti heading west in April 1789.